mshagirov/pythonlab/_01-introduction/02_syntax_arithmetics.md

   print(3 + 4)
 </script></pre></div>

+- Try fixing the error in the code so that it is able to run.

-In your browser the above won't run or show any errors.
+> In your browser the above won't run or show any errors.
 We will see the importance of indentation when defining *functions*.

-For now, try fixing the error in the above code so that it is able to run.
+---

 <div class="prevnextlinks">
     <a id="previous" href="01">Previous: Standard Library</a>